-Please refer to the Graduate Studies and Post Doctoral Affairs forms website for University forms.
+Please refer to the Graduate Studies and Postdoctoral Affairs (GSPA) forms website for University forms.
 Department forms are listed below.

 When arranging a meeting, 30 minutes is added to the start time to allow you to set up.
 If you will be requiring Skype or Teleconference, then 1 hour is added to the start time to allow for set up.
-Therefore, the earliest you can have a meeting start (with an 8:30a set up) is 9:00a (if everyone will be attending in person) or 9:30a (if someone is joining remotely).
-Meetings must be held during regular University business hours (8:30a-4:30p) to allow you access to equipment (projectors and laptops) and access to rooms.
+Therefore, the earliest you can have a meeting start (with an 8:30 am set up) is 9:00 am (if everyone will be attending in person) or 9:30a (if someone is joining remotely).
+Meetings must be held during regular University business hours (8:30 am-4:30 pm) to allow you access to equipment (projectors and laptops) and access to rooms.

 M.Sc. and Ph.D.
 Thesis Proposal

-External Examiner Request form (PDF) must be completed by the supervisor at least 4 months before PhD defence date and submitted with the potential External Examiner's full and current CV to April Wettig.
+The External Examiner request must be completed by the supervisor at least 4 months before PhD defence date.
+This form is available from the Biology Graduate Office.
+The potential External Examiner's full and current CV must also be submitted to Katelyn Fehrenbach.